KWARC/GLIF/notebooks/README.md

     Custom ELPI code performs a dimensional analysis to reduce the number of readings.
 For example *5 mN* has to mean *5 meter Newton* when talking about energy.
 When talking about forces, it must mean *5 milli Newton*.
-    It served as a running example in [this paper](http://kwarc.info/kohlhase/submit/cicm20-glif.pdf), which is submitted to CICM 2020.
+    It served as a running example in the paper
+    *GLIF: A Declarative Framework for Symbolic Natural Language Understanding* (submitted to KI 2020).
 * `fake-lambda-test.ipynb`: Requires *GF*, *MMT*.
     Explores how variables in mathematical discourse can be bound during the semantics construction.
 * `glforthel-empty-set.ipynb`: Requires *GF*, *MMT*.